-Information and guidance on how indexation will affect CIL charges for CIL liable development in Worcester City Council’s administrative area’
+Information and guidance on how indexation will affect CIL charges for CIL liable development in Worcester City Council’s administrative area is set out below.

-In accordance with Regulation 62 Worcester City Council has prepared annual CIL Monitoring Reports.
+Until 2019 Worcester City Council in accordance with Regulation 62 had prepared annual CIL Monitoring Reports.

 What is the Community Infrastructure Levy?